akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The reeve and the cook – Beatrice’s aunt – went about their business.
 The new servants the King had promised – a steady man named Eldred and a thin, capable woman – helped where they could.

 The evening came.
 As she banked the coals of the hearth, preserving the embers for the morning's fire, Goosie suddenly lifted her head from where she had settled.
-Her neck stretched toward the shuttered window, and a low, guttural sound rose from her throat—not a honk, but a warning hiss Beatrice had heard only once before, when a horse had startled her at Stanwey — Sir Guy's.
+Her neck stretched towards the shuttered window, and a low, guttural sound rose from her throat—not a honk, but a warning hiss Beatrice had heard only once before, when a horse had startled her at Stanwey — Sir Guy's.

 "What is it?"
 Beatrice whispered.